LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/exercise-1/README.md

 ..., t2(0), t1(0), t1(1), t1(2), t2(1), t2(2)
 ```

-Here some action delays thread 2 execution such that thread 1 starts executing out of order, and this would lead to the error shown in the example.
+Here some action delays thread 2's execution of t2(2) and t2(3) such that thread 1 starts executing out of order, and this would lead to the error shown in the example.

 #### 3
     Use Java ReentrantLock to ensure that the program outputs the expected sequence -|-|-|-|....

     Compile and run the improved program to see whether it works.
 Explain why your solution is correct, and
     why it is not possible for incorrect patterns, such as in the output above, to appear.

+TODO: is this actually the best solution?

 By adding the `synchronized` keyowrd to the `print` method as below, the sequence will never overlap as shown in the previous question